ibm-cloud-docs/devsecops/devsecops_onepipeline_intro.md

 [^tabletext4a] : Contrast

-[^tabletext5]: AquaSec, Twistlock, Vulnerability Advisor
+[^tabletext5]: AquaTrivy, Twistlock, Vulnerability Advisor

-[^tabletext5a]: AquaSec, Twistlock, Vulnerability Advisor {: caption="Security and Compliance features available in OnePipeline "}
+[^tabletext5a]: AquaTrivy, Twistlock, Vulnerability Advisor {: caption="Security and Compliance features available in OnePipeline "}
 {: summary="This table has row and column headers.
 The row headers identify the various components.
 The column headers identify the features."}
 {: #table01}